Who we are

 However, in some cases, personal data may be supplied by third parties (for example another school, or other professionals or authorities working with that individual); or collected from publicly available resources.

-Who Has Access to Personal Data and Who the Schools Shares It With
+Who has Access to Personal Data and who the Schools Share it with

 Occasionally, the Schools will need to share personal information relating to their community with third parties, such as the NHS, SQA and alumni organisations.

 For the most part, personal data collected by the Schools will remain within the Schools and will be processed by appropriate individuals in accordance with access protocols (i.e. on a ‘need-to-know’ basis).
 Particularly strict rules of access apply in the context of: